webdevlex/testing/README.md

 ## **Whoo**

-Whoo is a web application that allows you to create a profile, share information about yourself, message friends and start group chats.
+Whoo is a web application that allows you to create a custom profile, share information about yourself, add friends, message users and start group chats.

 <img src="./front-end/src/assets/images/profile-sample.png" alt="getting started" width="800"/>

 ### _Features_

 - Provides a platform for professionals to get in touch and collaborate!